 1. Does your institution offer support for medical students interested in enacting a sustainability initiative?
 2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
 1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
 0 No, the institution does not offer opportunities or support for sustainability initiatives.
-Scor re explanation: The University of Bristol runs the Green Apple Scheme, providing grants of £500-1,500 whis available year round.
-All students can apply (including medical students) and student involvement in projects is expected (although can collaborate with staff).
-The medical school has signposted to SusQI frameworks from CSH, however it is not compulsory for students to do a QI project during their degree.
-In terms of support for other initiatives, the medical school allowed students to attend the "Friday's for Future" climate strikes and with student-support, and did a Health &amp; Climate
+No, i No, the institution does not currently offer opportunities or support for sustainability initiatives.

 2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-3\ The institution offers an explicit paid fellowship for medical students to do research related to planetary health and/or sustainable healthcare.
-The institution offers paid research opportunities for students and planetary health/sustainable healthcare projects would be considered eligible.
-There are unfunded research opportunities for students to perform research related to planetary health/sustainable healthcare.
+3 The institution offers an explicit paid fellowship for medical students to do research related to planetary health and/or sustainable healthcare.
+2 The institution offers paid research opportunities for students and planetary health/sustainable healthcare projects would be considered eligible.
+1 There are unfunded research opportunities for students to perform research related to planetary health/sustainable healthcare.
+0 There are no opportunities for students to receive funding for planetary health/sustainable healthcare research.
+No, the institution does not offer opportunities for funded research.